nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 3 - Course booking - refactored DCB
 ===================================

-This example shows how the same "course booking" example as the :doc:`previous example </topics/examples/coursebooking-dcb>`, using a refactored style for `dynamic consistency boundaries <https://dcb.events/>`_, rather than standard style suggested by the `specification <https://dcb.events/specification/>`_.
+This example shows the same "course booking" example as the :doc:`previous example </topics/examples/coursebooking-dcb>`, using a refactored style for `dynamic consistency boundaries <https://dcb.events/>`_, rather than standard style suggested by the `specification <https://dcb.events/specification/>`_.